pssharma/question/README.md

 * Options have been stored as string in DB, in agreement with ACID complaince.
 But are separated with unique string pattern (::) and assumed with be processed in frontend.
 * Answers are stored in similar way in the background
 * Since REST is stateless it was hard to implement unique question generator on backend.
 But if Oauth is assumed to be implemented, this would be easier to implement.
+* API returns Foreign key constarint (500) and key not found errors (404).
+So client is assumed to implement logic to convey it to end user.

 ## Scalability